 America, across large distances, from NY to Wichita to Chicago.
 When Neal’s flight gets rerouted to Wichita this is funny because it’s pretty much as far away as you can get from Chicago while not actually leaving the country.

-The audience is shown that Neal has a wife and family and nice house waiting for him at the other end.
 We are shown nothing about Del.
 We need to be shown how high the stakes are for Neal, though.
 Here is the real house filmed in Planes, Trains and Automobiles.
 It’s a ‘classic colonial’ of the sort I used to think could be found everywhere in America when I was a kid in New Zealand, seeing America only via TV.
 In movie land, this is the house that denotes success; a family house.
 You need a good job to live in a beautiful house like this one.

 Neal waits for a cab in NYC, as just one of many people just like him, we are shown.